izus-fokus/snakemake-report-plugin-metadata4ing/README.md

 -- `ro-crate-metadata.json`: [Research Object Crate](https://www.researchobject.org/ro-crate/) file describing the dataset.

 ## Reporter Parameters
+### `paramscript`
-- `paramscript`: It is possible to pass a script as a parameter extractor.
+It is possible to pass a script as a parameter extractor.
 You can write your own extractor in a separate Python script and pass it to the reporter using the `paramscript` argument:

 ```
 snakemake --reporter metadata4ing --report-metadata4ing-paramscript /Path_to_Extractor/my_extractor.py ...